 Outsourcing Our Intelligence™

 It is not often that a truly disruptive technology emerges at scale.
-The internet was one.
+The internet was a big one.
 Artificial intelligence is another.
+Potentially bigger.

-We are entering a period where it is more efficient to have machines think for us.
-In many cases, it is no longer optional.
-It is becoming the default.
+We are entering a period in history where it is more efficient to have machines think for us.
+In fact, it is no longer optional.
+It is becoming the default at an incredible speed.
 The question is not whether A.I. will be adopted.
-It already has been.
 The question is what its effects will be.

 A.I. isn’t the event.
 Its effects are.

-But the real shift wasn’t file-sharing itself.
+But the real shift wasn’t file-sharing technology itself.
 It was what followed.
 A vacuum formed, and in that vacuum, new models emerged, some reactive, some durable.
-The ones that endured were not built around the technology.
-They were built around what the technology could not replace.
-That pattern is consistent across every major disruption.
+The ones that endured were built around what the technology could not replace.
+I’ve noticed that pattern is consistent across every major disruption.

 The Vacuum Pattern

-This pattern extends beyond music.
+This type of pattern extends beyond music.
+Let’s look back to one of the major ones.
 For most of human history, physical labor was unavoidable.
 We moved, lifted, built, and carried as part of daily life.
-Then machines took over that work.
+There was no other option.
+During the industrial revolution machines largely took over that work for us.

-The result was not simply convenience.
-It created a vacuum.
-Our bodies, designed for physical work, no longer received the activity they were built for.
+The result was increased convenience.
+But it also created a vacuum.
+Our bodies, which had been largely designed for physical work, no longer received the activity they were built for.
 Out of that vacuum came an entirely new ecosystem: gyms, fitness programs, personal training, and wellness industries.
-The work didn’t disappear.
+The “work” didn’t disappear.
 It changed form.

-The same pattern is now emerging with intelligence.
+The same pattern is now emerging with intelligence vs. physical labor.

 Outsourcing Intelligence

 Artificial intelligence is not just automating tasks.
-It is externalizing cognition.
-Writing, analyzing, composing, and coding—functions that once required time, effort, and skill—are now accessible instantly.
+It is externalizing cognition, or as I like to put it, allowing us to outsource our intelligence.
+Writing, analyzing, composing, and coding are functions that once required time, effort, and skill that are now accessible instantly.

-The gains are obvious: efficiency, expanded capability, accelerated learning, and reduced friction.
-But every gain creates a corresponding loss.
-When intelligence is outsourced, the following begin to erode: individual perspective, critical thinking, creative friction, and judgment developed through experience.
-These are not immediate losses, but they compound over time.
+The gains are pretty obvious: efficiency, expanded capability, accelerated learning, etc. But with vacuum patterns every gain creates a corresponding loss.
+When intelligence is outsourced, the other things begin to erode such as individual perspective, critical thinking, creativity, and judgment developed through experience.
+These are maybe not immediate losses, but they will most definitely compound over time.

-Every disruptive technology increases supply.
+Disruptive technology many times increases supply.
 When supply increases, value shifts.
-In a world where content, analysis, and even creative output can be generated at scale, the scarce elements are no longer the outputs themselves.
+In a world where creative output can be generated at scale, the scarce elements no longer become the outputs themselves.

-They are human process, authentic relationships, and embodied judgment.
-These are not easily automated, replicated, or distributed.
-They are developed over time, through experience, context, and interaction.
+The scarce elements when it comes to AI are human process, authentic relationships, and embodied judgment.
+These elements are not easily automated, replicated, or distributed.
+These elements are developed over time, through experience, context, and interaction with others.
 As artificial output increases, these human elements become more valuable, not less.

 A Pattern We’ve Seen Before

-We’ve already seen this dynamic play out.
+We’ve already seen this play out.
 During the collapse of the traditional music industry, one assumption dominated: that the product had lost its value.
-That assumption was wrong.
+Well, that assumption was wrong.

 Strategic Implication

-Every disruption creates a simple strategic question: where is the new scarcity?
+When disruption occurs, it is generally wise to ask this simple strategic question: where is the new scarcity?
 Those who focus only on adopting the technology compete in the same crowded space.
-Those who identify the vacuum and build around what cannot be replaced define the next model.
+Those who identify the vacuum and build around what cannot be replaced define the next model and many times become future proof.

 Navigating the Shift

-That leads to a set of principles that hold across every major transition.
+That leads us to a set of principles that ring true across almost every major transition.
 Adopt the tools early.
-Avoiding them does not preserve advantage; it removes it.
-Move toward what is difficult to automate—identity, taste, judgment, and human connection.
-Build relationships, not just outputs.
+Avoiding them does not preserve your advantage; it removes it.
+Lean into what is difficult to automate.
+Things such as your identity, taste, judgment, and authentic connection with others.
+Build relationships, don’t just output.
 Outputs scale; relationships compound.
 Own your process.
+This is an important one.
 When anyone can generate results, how you think and create becomes the differentiator.

 The Real Choice